openstack/ironic/doc/source/admin/troubleshooting.rst

-During the Zed development cycle of Ironic, Ironic added an option which defaulted to True, which enabled project scoped ``admin`` users to be able to create their own baremetal nodes without needing higher level acccess.
+During the Zed development cycle of Ironic, Ironic added an option which defaulted to True, which enabled project scoped ``admin`` users to be able to create their own baremetal nodes without needing higher level access.
 This default enabled option, ``[api] project_admin_can_manage_own_nodes``, automatically stamps the requestor's project ID on to a baremetal node if an ``owner`` is not otherwise specified upon creation.
 Obviously, this can